 Before We Were Yours by Lisa Wingate

 This novel is incorporates one of America’s most infamous and shameful scandals.
 In the late 1930s, a Memphis-based adoption organization kidnapped and sold impoverished children to wealthy families all over the country.
-This story is about 12-year-old Rill Foss and her four younger siblings who were raised aboard their family’s Mississippi River shantyboat (I never knew there were entire shantyboat communities, mostly in poor areas in the South along riverbanks, usually near industrial towns and cities) until they were illegally sent to the orphanage for profit.
+This story is about 12-year-old Rill Foss and her four younger siblings who were raised aboard their family’s Mississippi River shantyboat (I never knew entire shantyboat communities existed, mostly in poor areas in the South along riverbanks, usually near industrial towns and cities) until they were illegally sent to the orphanage for profit.
 The story bounces between that time and present day, when federal prosecutor Avery Stafford returns home to tend to her ailing father, a prominent state senator, and starts to uncover family secrets that bring the scandal of yesteryear to the forefront.

 The Hate U Give by Angie Thomas